In this article:

 Soybeans are naturally low in carbohydrates and are good sources of high-quality protein.

-The primary type of carbohydrates in soybeans is oligosaccharides, which are poorly digested by human gastrointestinal enzymes, leading to the growth of beneficial bacteria in the colon.
-It is okay to eat miso soup when following a low-carbohydrate diet.
+The primary type of carbohydrate in soybeans is oligosaccharides, which are poorly digested by human gastrointestinal enzymes, leading to the growth of beneficial bacteria in the colon.

 Miso is fermented before it is made available for consumption.
 Thus, it has additional benefits in comparison with plain soybeans.
 (2)